edersasch/boardgames/README.md

 * Interface `move_list_ui` for commands from the provided `move_list` implementation to its user interface
 * Interface `main_loop` to delegate tasks to the utilized main loop implementation
 * Engine implementation `alpha_beta` (depends on martinus/robin-hood-hashing, see "Build Requirements" below)
-* Move list implementation `move_list`, supporting variants and json import / export (depends on nlohmann/json, see "Build Requirements" below)
+* Move list implementation `move_list`, supporting branches and json import / export (depends on nlohmann/json, see "Build Requirements" below)
 * Piece and field functions `pieces_n_fields` that help manage associations; defines strong types to prevent mixing up field and piece ids